 How many Mercury days and years old are you?

 By the stars, a Mercury day is 58.6 Earth days or 0.16 Earth years.
 A Mercury year is 0.24 years.
-For each full Earth year you are alive, you are 6.25 Mercury days old, and 4.17 Mercury years old.
-A forty-four year old on his birthday would be 275 Mercury days old and a whopping 183.33 years old!
+For each full Earth year you are alive, you are 6.25 Mercury-days-old, and 4.17 Mercury-years-old.
+A forty-four Earth-years-old on his birthday would be 275 Mercury-days-old and a whopping 183.33 Mercury-years-old!

-|Orbital Characteristics||On average it moves at 29 miles per second, fastest planet in the solar system. |
+|Orbital Characteristics||On average it moves at 29 miles per second,

 Compared to the Earth's orbit, Mercury's orbit is tipped about 7 degrees.
 Unlike the Earth, which has its axis tipped 23 degrees with respect to its orbital plane, Mercury is not tipped at all with respect to its own orbit.
 It therefore has no seasons.

 |Surface Conditions||It's HOT!
 No, It's COLD!
 No, It's BOTH!

 On the day side, temperatures peak at 800 oF (425oC) and drop to -275oF at night (-170oC).
-Because of Mercury's eccentric orbit and the resonance between rotation and revolution, the places around longitudes 0 and 180 degrees get 2.5X as much radiation as places near 90 and 270 degrees.
+Because of Mercury's eccentric orbit and the resonance between rotation and revolution, the places around longitudes 0 and 180 degrees get 2.5X as much radiation as places near longitudes 90 and 270 degrees.

-|Atmosphere||Though Mercury's gravity is too weak to hold onto an atmosphere, nevertheless there is a trace of one.
+|Atmosphere||Though Mercury's gravity is too weak to hold onto an atmosphere; nevertheless there is a trace of one.
 There appears to be an extremely miniscule amount of Helium (42% of the total Mercurian atmosphere), an equally miniscule amount of Sodium (some researchers dispute the presence of Sodium at all), 15% Oxygen, with 1% of the total Neon and Argon, a grand total atmospheric pressure of only 1/150th that of Earth (about 10-15bar--1 bar is Earth normal air pressure).
-It is not enough to act as a blanket, transferring daytime heat to the nightside as happens on Earth.
+It is not enough to act as a blanket, transferring daytime heat to the night side as happens on Earth.
 It is not enough to stop even the smallest meteoroid from hitting the surface and making a crater.
-It is enough apparently, though, to cause very very weak and dim auroral glows, detectable only by sensitive instruments on board the Mariner 10 spacecraft.
+It is enough, apparently, though, to cause very very weak and dim auroral glows, detectable only by sensitive instruments on-board the Mariner 10 spacecraft.
 The atmosphere is believed to be temporarily trapped particles of the solar wind.|

 |Miscellaneous||Mercury has no known moon.
-It does have a very weak magnetic field, but strong enough to deflect the sun's solar wind with a bow shock (like that of Earth, or that of a boat moving through water).
+It does have a very weak magnetic field, but strong enough to deflect the sun's solar wind with a bow shock (like that of Earth, or of a boat moving through water).
 The field is only 1/30th that of Earth's.|

-|Logo||The symbol of the planet, used by astrologers and astronomers alike, is described as based either on Mercury the god's wand or cadeuceus around which are two snakes, or Mercury in his winged hat.|
+described as based either on Mercury the god's wand or cadeuceus around